Employee offboarding is always a delicate dance.

 At the same time, you’ll also have the opportunity to curate your employee’s experience during the final stage of the employee lifecycle.

-It’s also an opportunity to gather useful insights to help you improve the employee experience for remaining employees.
+It’s also an opportunity to gather valuable insights to help you improve the employee experience for remaining employees.

 In a previous role as an HR administrator, I was responsible for offboarding employees for many years.